alansav/credentials/README.md

 `var clearTextToken = token.ClearTextToken //an array of bytes (length = 24);`

-The ClearTextToken is what we would sent to the user (possibly as a querystring value in a link which they can click to complete the next stage of a password reset)
+The ClearTextToken is what we would sent to the user (possibly as a querystring value (remember to url encode the token) in a link which they can click to complete the next stage of a password reset)
 `var clearTextTokenBase64 = Convert.ToBase64String(clearTextToken); // "mO1/7D+Rk+WnfF5UrKzlOWw7DB410hRn"`

 We should not store the ClearTextToken in the database becuase this would allow a user with a compromised database to complete the reset password process for any users who have not yet completed the process.
 We would call the HashToken value and store the value returned in the database: